Remove or cover old floors – which is the better solution?

 Advantages:

-• Quick renovation without demolition: Ideal for rented accommodation or when you have a tight schedule.
+• Quick renovation without demolition: Ideal for rented flats or when time is tight.

-• Acting more sustainably: Bestehende Materialien bleiben erhalten – in Kombination mit einem recyclable floor covering how CERAMIN an environmentally friendly solution.
+• Acting more sustainably: Existing materials are preserved – in combination with a recyclable floor covering such as CERAMIN, this is an environmentally friendly solution.

 Requirements:

-• The old floor must be stable, level and dry sein.
+• The old floor must be stable, level and dry.

 • Soft surfaces such as carpets or loose tiles are not suitable.